Beta Reader Information

 3. If you leave me on read, or I do not hear from you in two weeks, I will assume that something has come up in your life, or you hate the book and have ghosted me.

 4. That being said, PLEASE, keep me informed if you are not going to finish.
-I am understanding about things and will not yell at or be mad at you for not being able to hold up your end of the bargain.
+I understand things come up, and will not yell at or be mad at you for not being able to hold up your end of the bargain{=book to read for comments about book}

 • What Feedback am I looking for?